 From its distillery just outside of Guadalajara, Patrón produces more than 20 different types of tequila, and it’s serious business.
 Keep reading to learn everything you need to know about tequila, from the history of this Mexican spirit to the best tequila brands in the world.
-We’ll also give you a peek inside a Jalisco distillery.
+We’ll also give you a peek inside Patrón’s historic distillery in Jalisco, Mexico.

 HOW IS TEQUILA PRODUCED?

 Making tequila is a long and detailed process that requires a mix of craftsmanship, patience and a little bit of luck.
 Patrón employs a seven-step process that could take up to three years before the tequila is ready.

 To start, agave plants are harvested by hand in the Jalisco Highlands, using farms that pass the Mexican Tequila Regulatory Council’s — yes, it’s a thing — strict standards.
 The agave (essentially a plump, cactus-like plant) can only be harvested at a precise time to give off the optimal amount of sweetness without being too tart, bitter or bland.
 If the agave is cut from the ground too early or too late, it will compromise the quality of the tequila being produced.
 The ideal “ripeness” of agave is somewhere between six to eight years; that’s when the plant has optimal sugar content.

 After the agave is selected and harvested, it is taken to the distillery where it is slowly cooked.
 The hearts of the agave plant are put in brick ovens and steamed to bring out the natural sugars of the plant (see this process in Patrón’s distillery below).
 After baking for 79 hours, Patrón uses a time-honored “tahona” process that then takes the roasted agave and places it into a giant pit, where a large stone wheel is used to break down the agave to extract the juice.